Ministry of Health Singapore. All Rights Reserved.

 The long-term complications of diabetes include:

-Foot disease such as numbness, ulcers and even gangrene
+Foot diseases such as numbness, ulcers and even gangrene

 Nerve disease which can lead to problems such as impotence and diarrhoea